 Read something fun

-The Bump is an awesome read (and so are our books!) but if you’re having back pain, and you read over and over that back pain is attributed to preterm labor, then you’re not going to be as Zen as you could be.
+The Bump is an awesome read (and so are our books!) but if you’re having back pain and you read over and over that back pain is attributed to preterm labor, then you’re not going to be as Zen as you could be.
 Take a break and flip through a juicy novel for a while.
 “Being knowledgeable about pregnancy is wonderful, and educating yourself is very important, but information overload can lead to more anxiety,” Longerot says.

 Throw on that maternity tankini because swimming can be a major relief, since your body will feel so much lighter in the water.
 Talk about less stress!
-Not only that, swimming is a total body exercise.
+Not only that, swimming is a total body workout.
 You can also try running, power walking or even doing resistance training in the pool to stay fit.

 Open up to your boss

 We know you want to be the star employee while you’re pregnant, but that doesn’t mean you can’t have an honest talk with your boss about what’s going on with you and your pregnancy.
 If commuting is stressful, you may ask if it’s possible for you to work from home a day or two a week.
 Your doctor should also be aware of any job requirements that are stressing you out, for example if you’re on your feet all day or you’re working extremely long hours.

 Get things done